microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-02.md

 - Use HammerDB to create a transaction load on the "tpcc" database on the SQL Server
     - Download and Install HammerDB tool on the Visual Studio VM
     - See sample [Instructions for using HammerDB](./Resources/Challenge-02/UsingHammerDB.md) to generate load on the "tpcc" database.
-- Simulate a load on the VM Scale Set using the `UrlGenLoadwithCurl.sh` script in the `/Challenge-02` folder of the student resource package.
-    - Modify the URL in the script file to point at either the Public IP address or DNS name of the `pip-wth-monitor-web-d-eu` resource in Azure.
-    - This script is designed to be run from any bash shell, including the Azure Cloud Shell.
 - Simulate a CPU load on the VM Scale Set using the `cpuGenLoadwithPS.ps1` script located in the `/Challenge-02` folder of the student resource package.
     - This script is designed to be run directly on the VMs in the VMSS.
-    - **HINT:** You will need to upload this script to the VMs in order to run it.
+    - **HINT:** You will need to upload this script to the VMs in order to run it on each instance.

 ## Success Criteria